ia97lies/roblocks/README.md

 * Active.Motor
 * Active.Linear
 * Active.Light
+* Active.Loudspeaker (not yet done)
-* Sensor.Light
+* Sensor.Light (not yet done)
-* Sensor.Distance
+* Sensor.Distance (not yet done)
-* Morph.Negator
+* Morph.Negator (not yet done)
-* Morph.Average
+* Morph.Average (not yet done)
-* Morph.Trigger
+* Morph.Trigger (not yet done)

 ##Components
 Every component specifies its connect faces, event handler and shape.
 A component consist of parts and every part do have plugs (connecting faces).

 ### Part
 A part do have plugs, which define the connectiong faces for the component.
-The first part is the parent of the others. only the first part can be used to plug into an existing robot.
+The first part is the parent of the others.
+Only the first part can be used to plug into an existing robot.
 Parts can be connected fix or with a joint.
 You can apply force and velocity to a joint or just set a given position which the join should hold.

 ### Plug